ejl1996/2800_202310_DTC20/README.md

     2. Did you use AI to create data sets or clean data sets?
 If so, how?
 Be specific:
     Yes, I used a Kaggle dataset called Alzheimer Features For Analysis that had a usability score of 10.
 I downloaded this dataset from Kaggle and then saved it in a .csv file.
 This way, the data was organzed in a tabular format and I could run JavaScript calculations to determine the average MMSE score of demented vs. non-demented users.
     3. Does your app use AI?
 If so, how?
 Be specific:
-    -The app does not use AI.
+    The app does not use AI.
     4. Did you encounter any limitations?
 What were they, and how did you overcome them?
 Be specific.:
     I encountered limitations on being able to add more features in the time-constrained 5-week sprint.
 I wanted to deploy more features such as being able to shuffle the questions, but was unable to complete this feature on time.
 I felt like that if I had a few more days, I may have been able to solve this because the questions were shuffling fine, but the score tabulation feature wasn't working properly.
 I overcame this problem by saving the code that had the shuffling feature on the dev branch, modifying my project on the dev_final branch, and finally, pulling the bug-free code from dev_final into the main branch for presentation week.